mvolkmann/blog/src/tailwind.md

 With these in place, we can use CSS class names like `bg-primary` and `text-secondary`.

-To change the responsive breakpoints, modify the values shown below:
+To change the responsive breakpoints, modify the values below:

 ```js
   theme: {